 Emergency & Closure Alert Sign-Up

-Campus Safety and Green River Community College update this section when there are immediate notifications of criminal activity, emergencies, or weather related issues.
+Campus Safety and Green River College update this section, linked to the left of this page, when there are immediate notifications of criminal activity, emergencies, or weather related issues.

 Crime Reporting Procedures

 We urge all members and visitors of the Green River College Community to file a report with Campus Safety when any criminal activity is suspected or there is a concern for the health and safety of others.
 To help maintain a safe and secure campus environment all crimes should be reported as soon as possible to Green River Campus Safety or to the appropriate local law enforcement agency.
 Prompt reports aids Campus Safety and law enforcement officers in the investigation and apprehension of perpetrators, and allows law enforcement to put resources where they are most needed.
 Faculty, staff and students should be aware of any potential crime activity in their area and to take steps to ensure their own personal safety.

 For emergencies, life-threatening situations, or crimes in progress, call 9-1-1 on or off campus.
 Non-emergency assistance and information is available on campus by calling Campus Safety at (253)288-3350.